FlyingKaenguru/K3s-on-Raspberry-x64/README.md

 ### handler
 If you look more closely at the tasks of [main.yml of the tasks directory](role/ip-setup/tasks/main.yml), you will see the call to all handlers in the [main.yml of the handlers directory](role/ip-setup/handlers/main.yml) within the "notify" section.
 Among other things, they reboot the Pis and check whether the switch to static IPs has worked.

+>INFORMATION: After your handler was running properly.
+It is intended that your Pis are not reachable under the `old` IP addresses.
+Therefore, the handler reboot will show you `unreachable`.
+That is actually good at this point!
+Afterwards, the handler `wait for host to return` will be successful (proably after a couple of retries because it waits for the Pis to reboot again).

-After this step you can reach your Pis under the new static IP.
+After this step you can reach your Pis under the new static IP addresses.

 ### 02.k3s_setup.yml